 A decontamination room separate from patient treatment areas and dedicated to the decontamination process was available.
-Appropriate equipment, including two washer disinfectors, two steam sterilisers and a DAC universal has been provided to meet the practice requirements.
+Appropriate equipment, including three DAC Universals have been provided to meet the practice requirements.
 A review of documentation evidenced that equipment used in the decontamination process has been appropriately validated.
 A review of equipment logbooks evidenced that periodic tests are undertaken and recorded in keeping with Health Technical Memorandum (HTM) 01-05 Decontamination in primary care dental practices.

 It was confirmed that the practice continues to audit compliance with HTM 01-05 using the Infection Prevention Society (IPS) audit tool.
-The most recent IPS audit was completed during June 2017.
+The most recent IPS audit was completed during July 2017